The Center for Community Engagement & Academic Success Center

-The Academic success center is hosting an essay contest for undergraduate and graduate students.
+The Academic Success Center is hosting an essay contest for undergraduate students.
 The purpose of this contest is to showcase SHSU students’ commitment to civic engagement and the betterment of their communities.

-Winner will also be recognized in an outline publication and on the academic success center’s website.
-In addition, the top submissions will be published on the SHSU American Democracy Project website.
-We are look for short, personal narratives demonstrating the theme “The measure of a life is its service.”
-We want true stories of real SHSU students committed to the extraordinary service and civic engagement.
-Essays may feature personal, first hand experiences or may showcase service observed in others.
+Winners will also be recognized in an outline publication and on the academic success center’s website.
+We are looking for short, personal narratives demonstrating the theme “The measure of a life is its service.”
+We want true stories of SHSU students committed to extraordinary service and civic engagement.
+Essays may feature personal, first-hand experiences or may showcase service observed in others.

-There is no minimum length required, but the maximum length of the essay is 1000 words.
+There is no minimum length required, but the maximum length of the essay is 500 words.
 All essays will be blindly reviewed and evaluated for both content and form.
-After the initial judging, a small set of essay will be recognized for overall excellence and recommended for publication.
+After the initial judging, a small set of essays will be recognized for overall excellence and recommended for publication.
 The winning essays will then be selected from this group.
-Essay must be submitted by April 6, 2018 to firstname.lastname@example.org.
-Electronic submission are required.
-Submissions should be sent as email attachments (.doc, .docx, or .rtf files only) with the email subject line as “The measure of a life is its service essay contest.”
+The essay must be submitted by end of day on March 27th, 2023 to email@example.com.
+Electronic submission is required.
+Submissions should be sent as email attachments (.doc, .docx, or .rtf files only) with the email subject line as “The measure of a life essay contest.”
+Winners will be announced by April 10th.

 Each contestant may submit only one paper to the contest.
 To permit blind reviewing, there should be no self-references or other identifying elements within the papers; please do not include a heading the with author’s name.
 Essays should be double-spaced.

 In the body of your email, please include:

 - Your e-mail address